SANBI-NBA/plant-protection-level/quarto/readmes/workflow.md

 Most records come from the Plant Red List database.
 These records have been checked as part of the Red List assessment process.
-With each PL assessment, all the accepted records associated with each of the 900 sampled species are shared with the Protection Level assessment.
-To avoid duplication, these records are cross-checked against the records already in the protection level assessment database (table `geospeciesoccurrences`) and only new records are appended.
+With each PL assessment, all the accepted records associated with each of the 900 sampled species are shared with the protection level assessment.
+To avoid duplication, these records are cross-checked against the records already in the PLAD (table `geospeciesoccurrences`) and only new records are appended.
 This process is managed through the array column `assessments` in `geospeciesoccurrences`, where each protection level assessment where the data was used is recorded.

 The Plant Survey App data also should not need checking, except in cases of taxonomic revision.
 This is because the app builds its survey lists